Lawa Tehsil

-Lawa Tehsil (تحصیل لاوا), is a tehsil of Talagang District in the Punjab province of Pakistan.
-It is located with an altitude of 508 metres (1669 feet) and lies adjacent to Mianwali District.
-Lawa is pre-dominantly inhabited by the Awan tribe.
-It has boundaries with Mardwal via Goohal on one side while through Darbata is links with Kalabagh.
+Lawa Tehsil (تحصیل لاوا) is one of the three tehsils of Talagang District in the Punjab province of Pakistan.
+It is located at an altitude of 508 metres (1669 feet) and lies adjacent to Mianwali District.
+Lawa is predominantly inhabited by the Awan tribe.
+It has boundaries with Mardwal via Goohal on one side while through Darbata is linked with Kalabagh.
 Neighbour is Danda Shah Bilawal & Wadi Soon Sakesar.